When you care enough to look your very best!™

 How long does it last?

-The effects last for 3-6 months.
+The effects last for about 3-4 months.
+Duration of results will not be the same for everyone.
 The results are usually evident about three days after treatment although can take up to 1-2 weeks.
 If you have a repeat treatment, the results generally last longer than the first time.
 The more treatments you have, the longer the effects of subsequent injections.
+Results will vary from person to person.

 Are there any specific instructions to follow after surgery?